MostafaKamel16/school-management/README.md

     ```

 3. **Set up environment variables**:
-   .env file should not be in the remote repo, but for the sake of the project, I left in the repo to be able to use my remote resources when you run app locally.
+   .env file should not be in the remote repo, but for the sake of the project, I left in the repo to be able to use my remote resources when you run app locally. if you want to add your own remote resources, you can update .env and set variables.
+     ```env
+    MONGODB_URI=your_mongodb_uri
+    REDIS_URI=your_redis_uri
     ```

 4. **Run the application**: